SunnyFlail/Forms/README.md

 $concreteFormBuilder->addError('An error occurred!');
 ```
 # 2.6 Rendering form
-You can either just stringify the form OR manually render all of the fields
+You can either just stringify (eg. `echo $concreteFormBuilder;`) the form OR manually render all of the fields
 getting them first with [`IFormBuilder::getFields`](src/Interfaces/IFormBuilder.php)
+To get Fields Input element call [`IField::getInputElement`](src/Interfaces/IField.php)
+To get Fields Label element call [`IField::getLabelElement`](src/Interfaces/IField.php)
+Those methods may return an IElement OR and array of them
+If an error occured you can get get the error element with [`IField::getErrorElement`](src/Interfaces/IField.php)

 # 3 Available fields